- Available with the Professional, Professional Plus and Global Satellite Plans -

 After selecting your filters, the results will appear below.
 By default, a number of the most popular results will appear.
 It is easier than ever to select what you want to see.
 You can hold and drag any of the result columns to re-position and sort them how you want.

-Moreover, you can click on the Cogwheel icon on the right to add or remove columns from your view and choose your prefered Time Zone.
+Moreover, you can click on the Columns button on the right to add or remove columns from your view.
+You can also choose your preferred Time Zone via the Time Display button.

 Now, to the far right of every result, you will notice a button with 3 vertical lines.
 Clicking on that will provide you with more actions for every result.
 For the Vessel Database, you have a number of interesting actions, such as to create a notification for the vessel, show vessel on Map or even see the vessels/port details.